These crunchy sweet Homemade Vegan Chocolate Covered Coffee Beans are a fun way to get a boost of energy. They make a great gift too!

 We respect your privacy.
 Unsubscribe at any time.

-These homemade chocolate coated coffee beans will last for 2-3 weeks in an airtight container in the fridge, and even longer if stored in the freezer.
+These homemade chocolate-covered coffee beans recipe will last for 2-3 weeks in an airtight container in the fridge and for several months in the freezer.

 Homemade Vegan Chocolate Covered Coffee Beans